grompe/Drawception-ANBT/README.md

 ## CHANGELOG

 0.60.2014.9
-- Show your panel position in unfinished games list
+- Option to show your panel position in unfinished games list

 0.59.2014.8
 - Add an option to proxy imgur links (hello censorship)